inf380p/inf380p.github.io/_posts/hyotester/2022-12-08-hyotester-final-project.md

 ```

 ## The most challenging part and further direction
-I’ve struggled with adding gif(custom image) into turtle, I used all methods in order to add gif but I couldn't.
+I’ve struggled with adding gif(custom image) into turtle, I used all methods in order to add gif but I couldn't see gif when I combine all functions in the turtle.
 I will continue and find solution.
 Also, I've tried to add having a constantly available help dialog during play Ping Pong.
 I wroted many forms to allow the user to learn
 what they can do in the program at any time.
 However, when I add external file into main.py, it has error and couldn't play game.

+#### I can add only gif as backgroynd and then I can see gif...

+<iframe src="https://trinket.io/embed/pygame/45565da3ac" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ## Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/aDV6QPtHT_Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>